julien-boudry/Condorcet/Documentation/Election Class/public Election--testIfVoteIsValidUnderElectionConstraints.md

 ### Return value:

-Return True if vote will pass the constraints rules, else False.
+*(bool)* Return True if vote will pass the constraints rules, else False.

 ---------------------------------------